JIMENEZ, UBALDO

 • Growing up in San Cristobal, Dominican Republic, Jimenez was a dreamer.

-"I dreamed about playing baseball in the major leagues, but I always thought I'd be a doctor," Ubaldo said.
+"I dreamed about playing baseball in the Major Leagues, but I always thought I'd be a doctor," Ubaldo said.

 • In 2003, Ubaldo ranked third in the Rockies' organization in ERA and strikeouts.